-I am beginning to think there’s an evil group of monsters who design packaging so difficult to open that one needs a knife, hammer, and bolt cutters to get to the contents.
+I am beginning to think there’s an evil group of monsters who design packaging so difficult to open that one needs a knife, hammer, and bolt cutter to get to the contents.

 In the last couple of weeks, I’ve tried to open a bottle of salad dressing, a label-maker, and a package of salad mix.
 The salad dressing bottle was encased in a shroud of plastic that seemed impenetrable.
 I used a fingernail, then a knife before decided I’d eat my salad dry.
 I tried again the next day, hoping that overnight the shroud had somehow become looser.
 Out came the knife again.
 After ten minutes of digging, the plastic was loosened enough to pry it off.
 What a surprise to see yet another deterrent to using the product – under the lid sat a second piece of plastic.
 At least this one came off with the tip of a sharp knife.
 Why????

 The label-maker sat on my desk for weeks before I attempted to tackle the gargantuan task of opening it.
 I’d been the unfortunate receiver of a deep cut from the thick plastic packaging of different products through the years.
 I knew it waited for more of my blood.